noties/Dedux/README.md

 in general state handling in Adnroid is.. accidental click back and that's it, you have lost everything phone has turned off... and you have lost everything

+// nb, one reducer can update multiple states
+// nb, middleware has no access to mutable state (only read)
+// nb, reducerBuilder, will match first reducer
+// nb, middlewareBuilder will create a list of all middlewares that `isAssignable` from action class

 ## Licence
 ```